-Four Alleged Members of the Internet Piracy Group “IMAGiNE” Indicted in Virginia
+Four Alleged Members of the Internet Piracy Group “IMAGiNE”

 WASHINGTON – Four individuals have been charged in the Eastern District of Virginia for their alleged roles in an Internet piracy group that distributed via the Internet copies of movies showing only in theaters, Assistant Attorney General Lanny A. Breuer of the Justice Department’s Criminal Division, U.S. Attorney for the Eastern District of Virginia Neil H. MacBride and U.S. Immigration and Customs Enforcement (ICE) Director John Morton announced today.